The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 Rent-a-Room Relief

-If you're renting out a room in your main home and earn under £7,500 annually, you can claim Rent-a-Room relief and may be exempt from MTD.
+If you're renting out a room in your main home and earn under £7,500 annually, you can claim Rent-a-Room relief and may be exempt from MTD for income tax for Airbnb hosts.
 However, if your total qualifying income (including other sources) exceeds the threshold, you'll still need to join.

 Mixed Property Portfolios

 Many Airbnb hosts also have long-term rentals.
-Your software must handle both:
+Your MTD software must handle both:

 • Short-term letting income (Airbnb)